-NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the season
+NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the year

 4:25 p.m.
 ET (CBS)

 If you've watched any Chargers games this season, then you probably already know how this game is going to end.
-The Chargers will have the ball in the final minute, drive straight into Kansas City territory and then proceed to miss a very makeable field goal that might or might not get blocked.
+The Chargers will have the ball in the final minute, drive straight into Kansas City territory and then proceed to miss a very makeable field goal that may or may not get blocked.

 Based on how Kansas City's season has gone, this game will likely also involve at least three touchdowns from Kareem Hunt , who I think is doing his best to have the Offensive Rookie of the Year award wrapped up by the end of the month.
-If he scores multiple touchdowns in this game, the Chiefs might as well just hold the ceremony next week and give him the award.
+If he scores multiple touchdowns in this game, the Chiefs might as well just hold the ceremony next week and give him the award then.

 This is a big game for the Chargers because if they lose and fall to 0-3, they might not have any fans left in Los Angeles.
-The bad news for the Chargers is that Andy Reid is 6-0 in his past six games against them and the Chiefs have won 11 straight against divisional opponents.
+The bad news for the Chargers is that Andy Reid is 6-0 in his last six games against them and the Chiefs have won 11 straight against divisional opponents.

-As if that's not bad enough for the Chargers, it's probably also worth noting that they probably won't feel any sort of home-field advantage this week.
+As if that's all not bad enough for the Chargers, it's probably also worth noting that they probably won't feel any sort of homefield advantage this week.
 There were so many Miami Dolphins fans at the Chargers' home opener that Dolphins players actually thought they were playing a home game.

-Basically, I think we can write off any chance of the Chargers getting any type of home-field advantage in this game or at any point this season.
-If I were the Chargers, I would ask the NFL if I can play the rest of my games on the road because that would probably feel more like home than the team's actual home games.
+Basically, I think we can write off any chance of the Chargers getting any type of homefield advantage in this game or at any point this season.
+If I were the Chargers, I'd ask the NFL if I can play the rest of my games on the road because that would probably feel more like home than the team's actual home games.

 The pick: Chiefs 27-24 over Chargers